fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p>Amazon <b>ElastiCache</b><a href="https://aws.amazon.com/elasticache">[1]</a><a href="https://digitalcloud.training/amazon-elasticache/">[2]</a></p>
 <ul>
-  <li>Manage <b>Memcached</b>: with ElastiCache Memcached there is no data replication or high availability.
+  <li><a href="https://aws.amazon.com/elasticache/redis-vs-memcached/">Manage <b>Memcached</b></a>: with ElastiCache Memcached there is no data replication or high availability.
 Each node is a separate partition of data.
-Multi AZ</li>
+Multi AZ.
+The memached engine supports multiple cores and threads and large nodes.</li>
-  <li>Managed <b>Redis</b>: support both data replication and clustering.
-Multi AZ</li>
-  <li><a href="https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/auth.html">Redis authentication tokens</a> enable Redis to require a token (password) before allowing clients to execute commands, thereby improving data security.</li>
+  <li><a href="https://aws.amazon.com/elasticache/redis/">Managed <b>Redis</b></a>: support both data replication and clustering.
+Multi AZ. <a href="https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/auth.html">Redis authentication tokens</a> enable Redis to require a token (password) before allowing clients to execute commands, thereby improving data security.
+It supports storing session state data</li>
   <li>Can be used in front of any database but betther for RDS</li>
   <li>Service that adds caching layers on top of your databases</li>
   <li>In-Memory databases with high performance and low latency (under a millisecond)</li>